kewalaka/blog/content/post/2024/02/avm-resource-interfaces/index.md

 ## Private endpoint example

-The way to specify a private endpoint is similar, you can see it in full in one of the end-to-end tests in the [official KeyVault repository](https://github.com/Azure/terraform-azurerm-avm-res-keyvault-vault/tree/main/examples/private-endpoint), but here is the relevant snippet for illustration:
+The way to specify a private endpoint is similar, you can see it in full in one of the end-to-end tests in the [official KeyVault repository](https://github.com/Azure/terraform-azurerm-avm-res-keyvault-vault/tree/main/examples/private-endpoint).

+Here is the relevant snippet for illustration:

 ```terraform
 module "keyvault" {